What is the Stock-to-Flow Ratio?

 Calculation S2F Ratio Bitcoin

 19’142’000 BTC (Stock) / 328’500 BTC (Annual Flow) = 58 years

 19’687’500 BTC (Stock) / 164’250 BTC (Annual Flow) = 119 years

-As a limited resource, bitcoin is considered a scarce resource.
-A scarce good, is something that is physically rare or hard to find, such as precious metals, which are limited by nature.
-Once a commodity reaches a certain level of scarcity, it can be used as a store of value as long as there is some demand.
+Bitcoin is seen as a limited resource and therefore considered a scarce commodity.
+Scarce goods are physically rare or hard to find, such as precious metals.
+Once a commodity reaches a certain level of scarcity, it can be used as a store of value as long as there is a demand for it.